Al Soor Specialist Clinic

 • Depressive Disorder is more than just a temporary feeling of sadness or stress.

 • It’s a medical condition affecting your thinking, feelings, and behavior.
-It may start gradually and often goes unnoticed until it interferes with everyday life.
+It may start gradually and often goes unnoticed until it begins to interfere with everyday life.

 • Below is a guide to help you identify the emotional, physical, and behavioral signs of Depressive Disorder.